Mercantile Hotel: Heritage listing

 The Mercantile Hotel and site are of State heritage significance for their historical and aesthetic cultural values.
 The site and building are also of State heritage significance for their contribution to The Rocks area which is of State Heritage significance in its own right.
 The Mercantile Hotel has local historical significance as one of the more intact survivors of late-19th and early-20th century Rocks pubs, having operated continuously since its opening in 1914 and retaining much of its original character, fabric and functions.
 It is the first major building to occupy this site, with its dramatic stone-walled excavation line along the west boundary providing a vivid reminder of the original physical character of both site and The Rocks as a whole.
-The Hotel has associations with the early maritime and mercantile activity in The Rocks through its location close to key early wharves and warehouses, its provision of public house services to local workers and their families and its origins as replacement for the original Mercantile Rowing Club Hotel following that building's demolition in 1914.
+The hotel has associations with the early maritime and mercantile activity in The Rocks through its location close to key early wharves and warehouses, its provision of public house services to local workers and their families and its origins as replacement for the original Mercantile Rowing Club Hotel following that building's demolition in 1914.

-The Hotel is an example of the early 20th century work of the once leading Sydney architectural practice of Spain and Cosh, providing a typical and relatively intact example of the work of this respected if conservative firm, and their public hotel work in particular.
+The hotel is an example of the early 20th century work of the once leading Sydney architectural practice of Spain & Cosh, providing a typical and relatively intact example of the work of this respected if conservative firm, and their public hotel work in particular.
 It also has associations with Tooth & Co.
 Ltd., one of NSW's important early brewing companies, and more generally with the practice of tied hotels under which the licensee operated until 1976.
 It is also a component of an important historic streetscape, particularly notable in views from the north towards its exposed wedge-shaped end.
-The Hotel's fabric retains the potential to provide information on the operation, layout, facilities and fitout of early 20th century public hotels.
-Its structure and finishes provide information on early 20th century building techniques, including the use of steel framing, finishes and detailing of flat roofs.
+The hotel's fabric retains the potential to provide information on the operation, layout, facilities and fitout of early 20th-century public hotels.
+Its structure and finishes provide information on early 20th-century building techniques, including the use of steel framing, finishes and detailing of flat roofs.

 The Mercantile Hotel adds to the historic, aesthetic and social richness of The Rocks Conservation Area which is of both local and national heritage significance.
 Its location, character and continuity of service make it recognisable in the local area.